 You will be encouraged to seek work-based opportunities through membership in the Special Constabulary, as well as other volunteer opportunities.
 In the past, some of our students have been commended for their actions in the role of Special Constable by the forces they represent – including one student who helped to save someone's life.

 We have a team of academics with years of policing experience at all levels.
 You can also draw on our excellent network of contacts ranging from chief constables and crime commissioners to representatives of national and international policing organisations.

 Our outstanding visiting speaker and events programme captures topical issues and debates.
 Recent guests have included policing experts from the USA – a retired police Captain, a retired Chief of Police and a current SWAT commander – who provided a unique insight into their policing models.
 In addition, the former Chief Constable of Derbyshire shared experiences from his career, the changes which have transformed the profession and the challenges for policing in the 21st Century.

 Your studies will be underpinned by our leading-edge research into the explanations and motivations for criminal behaviour and how criminal activity can be detected and prevented.
 This includes a focus on the notion of policing itself, ethical codes, human rights and police governance.

-As a BA (Hons) Professional Policing student, you will be based on the Derby Campus at One Friar Gate Square, affectionately known as ‘the copper box’.
-Offering the perfect environment for innovative and engaging teaching, it includes a replica crown court and interview rooms alongside well-resourced lecture theatres, seminar rooms and social learning spaces.
-Students have also been able to make use of other specialist facilities at the University such as our forensic crime scene house.
+As a BA (Hons) Professional Policing student, you will be based on the Derby Campus at One Friar Gate Square.
+Offering the perfect environment for innovative and engaging teaching, it includes:

 Because you’ll be working alongside students taking courses in subjects such as law, criminology and sociology, there are many opportunities to share knowledge, expertise and experience.